 (Resources–books, articles, etc., to understand and combat feminism–are listed at the bottom of the page)

-Feminism equals rebellion against God
+Feminism is rebellion against God

 James 3: 11, “Doth a fountain send forth at the same place sweet water and bitter?”

 Feminism strikes at the root of God’s created order and is out and out rebellion against God, His created order, His institution of marriage, His decree that we marry and have children whom we raise to serve Him.
-Feminism is, in every way, at odds with Scripture.

 1st Samuel 15:23, “For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry.